Cascaded Lattice Boltzmann Modeling and Simulations of Three-Dimensional Non-Newtonian Fluid Flows: Three-dimensional cascaded LBM for non-Newtonian fluid flows

 where $\mu(|\dot{\gamma}_{ij}|)$ can be obtained from Eq.~(\ref{eq6}), which is parametrized by the consistency coefficient $\mu_p$ and the power law index $n$.
 The magnitude of the shear rate $|\dot{\gamma}_{ij}|$ is related to the second invariant of the strain rate tensor $S_{ij}$ via Eq.~(\ref{eq:shearrateexpression}).
 The strain rate tensor components $S_{xx},S_{yy},S_{zz},S_{xy},S_{yz}$ and $S_{xz}$ can be obtained locally using non-equilibrium moments as follows.

-A Chapman-Enskog analysis~\cite{chapman1990mathematical} of the 3D cascaded LBM, whose details are omitted here for brevity but follows as an extension of that presented in~\cite{premnath2009incorporating,hajabdollahi2018galilean}, relates the components of the second order non-equilibrium moments to the components of the symmetric part of the velocity gradient tensor.
+A Chapman-Enskog analysis~\cite{chapman1990mathematical} of the 3D cascaded LBE, whose details are omitted here for brevity but follows as an extension of those presented in~\cite{premnath2009incorporating,hajabdollahi2018galilean}, relates the components of the second order non-equilibrium moments to the components of the symmetric part of the velocity gradient tensor.
 The results can be summarized as follows:

 where the non-equilibrium moments $\widehat{m}^{(1)}_4, \widehat{m}^{(1)}_5,\ldots,\widehat{m}^{(1)}_9$ are given by

 From the above, and considering Eq.~(\ref{eq:localvarationsrelaxationtimes}) and invoking the definition of the strain rate tensor $S_{ij}=\frac{1}{2}(\partial_ju_i+\partial_iu_j)$, its components can be solved in terms of the non-equilibrium moments $\widehat{m}^{(1)}_4, \widehat{m}^{(1)}_5,\ldots,\widehat{m}^{(1)}_9$ as